league55/simple-screen-record/screen-record-backend/user/Readme.md

 #Service for managing users

-So far this is not the main goal of a project, so may not be done properly.
+So far this is not the main goal of a project, and may be rather considered to be a mock.

 ## Endpoints:
 TODO: